jcrawley/Spitfire/README.md

     N hex = 0x34A4                              var hex = 0x34A4;
     C f = 'f'                                   var f = 'f';

-**PARALLEL DECLARATION**

-Spitfire allows parallel declaration. simply put a space between the variables you want to declare, and a space between the values you want the variables to be inititialized to.

-    S s f = "spit" "fire"                       var s = "spit";
-                                                var f = "fire";

 **CONSTANTS**

 In Spitfire constants start with `_`.
 Uppercase identifier names are not allowed.